Doometnick/Neural-Style-Transfer/README.md

 `python nst img1.jpg style_image.jpg`

 Both images have to be located in the *.img/* folder, the resulting images will be saved in the *img_stylized* folder.
 See `python nst --help` for further details and optional parameters.

+It is heavily recommended to run the example with an enabled GPU, since training on the CPU is significantly slower.